Welcome to SU Florence!

 This program is for students who wish to take all of their courses at Syracuse University’s Center in Florence.
 It offers Italian language courses at the beginner, intermediate, and advanced levels, along with a broad selection of courses taught in English.

 Take your Italian language classes at the Centro di Cultura per Stranieri (part of the University of Florence), located just across the Piazza from the SU Florence Center.
 The Centro hosts students from around the globe, allowing you to interact with students from all over the world while studying Italian language and culture.

 This program offers full cultural and academic immersion for students who would like to study alongside Italian students in selected courses at the University of Florence.
 Courses are instructed in Italian and offered in a wide range of disciplines.

-(Fall only) The course schedule at the University of Florence (UF) includes a variety of courses in economics and political science offered in English, which provides an exciting opportunity for SU Florence Center students who are not proficient in Italian language to take a class with Italian students.
-These classes will meet at UF, an approximately 30-minute one-way commute from the SUF campus.
+(Fall only) The course schedule at the University of Florence (UniFI) includes a variety of courses in economics and political science offered in English, which provides an exciting opportunity for SU Florence Center students who are not proficient in Italian language to take a class with Italian students.
+These classes will meet at UniFI, an approximately 30-minute one-way commute from the SUF campus.

 The SU Florence architecture program is designed for undergraduate students enrolled in a professional Architecture program, who have completed five semesters of design studio, either at Syracuse University or another school.

 This program is for designed for Studio Art majors or minors, offering studio classes in disciplines including (but not limited to) painting, drawing, sculpture and photography.
 Studio Arts students typically enroll in 2-3 studio classes, Italian language, and one other course from the variety of offerings at the SU Center.